Alfie (2004 film): Plot

-Alfie Elkins is a Cockney limo driver in Manhattan.
-A sex addict, he regularly beds women on one-night stands.
+Alfie Elkins is a Cockney limo driver living in Manhattan.
+A sex addict, he regularly has one-night stands with numerous women.
 In addition, he maintains a casual relationship with single mother Julie, his "semi-regular-quasi-sort-of-girlfriend thing", and unhappily married Dorie.
 Once Dorie wants more than casual sex, he stops calling.

 Alfie and his coworker and best friend Marlon want to open a company together, but Marlon needs to get back with his ex, Lonette.
 When Alfie goes to put in a good word for him, he finds her at her bar.
 But after getting drunk, they have sex.
 Alfie meets Marlon the next day, terrified he knows about it, but is relieved when Marlon says he and Lonette got back together and are getting married.

-When Alfie goes to Julie's for a booty call, she throws him out, confronting him as she had discovered Dorie's panties in her rubbish bin—he had discarded them after finding them in his pocket.
-Intending to reconcile with her at her son's birthday, Alfie sees Julie has returned to her estranged husband.
+When Alfie goes to Julie's for a booty call, she immediately asks him to leave, confronting him as she had discovered Dorie's underwear in her rubbish bin—he had discarded them after finding them in his pocket.
+Intending to reconcile with her on her son's birthday, Alfie sees Julie has returned to her estranged husband.
 He later discovers Lonette is pregnant with his child, and (without telling Marlon) they go to a clinic for an abortion.
 Soon afterward, Marlon and Lonette unexpectedly move upstate, without saying goodbye.

 Following repeated failures to achieve an erection, Alfie sees a doctor, who tells him he is perfectly healthy, and his impotence is due to stress.
 However, he finds a lump on Alfie's penis.
 They immediately run a test at the clinic and he spends a few anxious days awaiting the results.
 On a trip to the hospital, Alfie meets Joe, a widower, in the bathroom.
 Joe gives life advice to the depressed Alfie: "Find somebody to love, and live every day like it's your last".
 Soon afterward, Alfie finds out he's cancer-free.